Emulating Quantum Interference with Generalized Ising Machines: Complex Energy Functions for Quantum Gates

 \section{Complex Energy Functions for Quantum Gates}

 The basic rule for writing a complex energy function for a sequence of gate operations can be obtained as follows.
-First we note that the elements of the overall transformation matrix are given by a matrix product of the individual matrices
+First, we note that the elements of the overall transformation matrix are given by a matrix product of the individual matrices

-where $\vert\beta\rangle$ and $\vert\alpha\rangle$ corresponds to the initial and the final state of the q-bits respectively.
-We express each $k$-th element of the transformation matrices in terms of a corresponding energy function, which in general can be complex:
+where $\vert\beta\rangle$ and $\vert\alpha\rangle$ correspond to the initial and the final state of the qubits respectively.
+We express each $k$\textsuperscript{th} element of the transformation matrices in terms of a corresponding energy function, which in general can be complex: